Machine Learning

 Course Components

-We will have weekly lectures and problem sessions (schedule details can be found here); complementing those are written homework, small projects, a midterm and a final exam.
+We will have weekly lectures (schedule details can be found here); complementing those are written homework, small projects, a midterm, and a final exam.

 Course Number Change